javascript-tutorial/en.javascript.info/1-js/04-object-basics/07-optional-chaining/article.md

 let html = document.querySelector('.elem').innerHTML; // error if it's null
 ```

-Once again, if the element doesn't exist, we'll get an error accessing `.innerHTML` of `null`.
+Once again, if the element doesn't exist, we'll get an error accessing `.innerHTML` property of `null`.
 And in some cases, when the absence of the element is normal, we'd like to avoid the error and just accept `html = null` as the result.

 How can we do this?